Non-thermal neutrino-like hot dark matter in light of the $S_8$ tension: Non-thermal hot dark matter

 \subsection{The model}

 The physics of a constituent species of dark matter depends on its mass, interactions and also on its momentum distribution function.
-For species that thermalise, the process of thermalisation brings the momentum distribution to the Fermi-Dirac or Bose-Einstein form.
+For species that thermalize, the process of thermalization brings the momentum distribution to the Fermi-Dirac or Bose-Einstein form.
 On the other hand, for non-thermal constituents the momentum distribution is determined by their production mechanism.
-Thus, it is important to isolate natural production mechanisms for species that can constitute dark matter, the associated momentum distributions and their implications for cosmology.
+Thus, it is important to isolate natural production mechanisms for species that can constitute the dark matter, the associated momentum distribution and their implications for cosmology.

 In this section, we will review the basics of the production mechanism and the form of the momentum distribution that we will be considering.
-Our discussion will be brief, we refer the reader to \cite{decayy} and the references therein for the details.
+Our discussion will be brief, we refer the reader to Ref.~\cite{decayy} and the references therein for details.
 At early times, the energy density of the universe will be taken to be dominated by cold particles of a species $\varphi$.
 We will denote the mass of the particles of $\varphi$ by $m_{\varp}$ and their decay width to be $\tau$.
 We will be focusing on the case when the $\varp$ is the inflaton, with inflation taking place at the GUT scale and decays of the inflaton taking place due to a non-renormalizable interaction at the GUT scale.
-Thus we will take $m_{\varphi} \sim 10^{-6} M_{\rm pl}$ and $\tau \sim 10^{8}/ m_{\varphi}$.
-The branching ratio of the $\varp$ particles to the sterile particles will be taken to be $B_{\rm sp}$, the sterile particles so produced will be taken not to thermalise.
-We will assume that the other decay products thermalise, as this sector would contain the Standard Model, we will refer to it as the Standard Model sector.
+Thus, we take $m_{\varphi} \sim 10^{-6} M_{\rm pl}$ and $\tau \sim 10^{8}/ m_{\varphi}$.
+The branching ratio of the $\varp$ particles to the sterile particles will be taken to be $B_{\rm sp}$, the sterile particles so produced will be taken not to thermalize.
+We will assume that the other decay products thermalize, as this sector would contain the Standard Model, we will refer to it as the Standard Model sector.
 All decay products will be taken to be relativistic at the time of production.
-As the $\varp$ particles decay, the universe goes into a matter to radiation epoch, finally becoming fully radiation dominated.
+As the $\varp$ particles decay, the universe goes into a matter to radiation epoch, finally becoming fully radiation-dominated.